idle-PB/Squint3/README.md

 String key functions supported: Set, Get, Enum, EnumNode, Walk, WalkNode, Delete and Prune with a flag in Delete.

+Binary ke functions supported: SetBinary, GetBinary, EnumBinary, WalkBinary, DeleteBinary and Prune with a flag in Delete.

-Numeric or Binary keys: SetNumeric, GetNumeric, DeleteNumeric, WalkNumeric.
+Numeric or HAT keys: SetNumeric, GetNumeric, DeleteNumeric, WalkNumeric.

 Squint is threadsafe with lock free Sets and Gets.